 - Body position and movement: Certain test devices include sensors that can detect your body position and movement.

-- Peripheral arterial tone (PAT): Some at-home tests measure PAT as a way to track breathing, rather than measuring airflow or respiratory effort.
+- Peripheral arterial tone (PAT): PAT measures the change in volume of your finger artery, which corresponds to abnormal breathing events.
+Some at-home tests measure PAT as a way to track breathing, rather than measuring airflow or respiratory effort.
 These devices don’t require a chest band or nasal cannula.

-Unlike PSG, at-home tests can’t measure sleep activity like sleep stages because they don’t use electrodes that can detect brain activity.
-At-home tests focus on breathing and oxygen levels, though some rely on secondary measures, like body movement, to indicate sleep quality.
+Unlike PSG, type 3 and 4 at-home tests can’t directly measure sleep activity like sleep stages because they don’t use electrodes that can detect brain activity.
+These at-home tests focus on breathing and oxygen levels, though some rely on secondary measures, like body movement, to indicate sleep quality.

 Your sleep specialist will interpret your results after your test.
 They will likely focus on one of two sleep apnea indices, depending on your specific device.